cc-ai/height_estimation/simulated_world/README.md

 ### Segmentation images
 Segmentation masks are provided for the flooded version of the images.
+The 10 classes were merged from the [Cityscapes](https://www.cityscapes-dataset.com/) dataset labels.
 The following table provides the correspondence between classes and colors: